OstapBobrys/nft-collection-with-airdrop/README.md

 ### Airdrop

-Before starting the airdrop, you need to add all address holders to the array in:
+Before starting the airdrop, you need to add csv file to helper folder:
-    helper/holders.ts
+    1. Rename file to snapshot.csv
+    2. Refactoring(user_id, delete not EVM addresses)

 The script automatically sorts all the addresses and returns the ones we need (every 3 identical addresses are changed to 1)
     helper/airdrop-calc.ts